 - Meet the minimum age requirement of 18 years.

-- Have an active, open case with RIHS’ Community Based Care Program.
+- Have an active, open case with RIHS’ Community Health Worker Program.

 - Complete the Social Determinants of Health Needs Assessment.